 Next, we chose our tissue paper colors and cut them into squares.

-We then smeared glue stick on cardstock paper, and added the squares in random patterns.
+We then smeared glue stick on a sheet of cardstock paper, and added the tissue paper squares in random patterns.

 When the pages were dried, we turned them over and drew very geometrical triangles on the back, and cut out our trees.
 This was a joint project.
 We only made 2 pictures, one for Michelle’s and one for my house.
 Usually the wee ones make their own projects, but it was fun working cooperatively on this project 🙂 Together we decided on the placement of the trees and glued them down.